 Fabry disease is caused by mutations in the GLA gene.
 This gene provides instructions for making an enzyme called alpha-galactosidase A. This enzyme is active in lysosomes, which are structures that serve as recycling centers within cells.
 Alpha-galactosidase A normally breaks down a fatty substance called globotriaosylceramide.
 Mutations in the GLA gene alter the structure and function of the enzyme, preventing it from breaking down this substance effectively.
 As a result, globotriaosylceramide builds up in cells throughout the body, particularly cells lining blood vessels in the skin and cells in the kidneys, heart, and nervous system.
 The progressive accumulation of this substance damages cells, leading to the varied signs and symptoms of Fabry disease.

 GLA gene mutations that result in an absence of alpha-galactosidase A activity lead to the classic, severe form of Fabry disease.
-Mutations that decrease but do not eliminate the enzyme's activity usually cause the milder, late-onset forms of Fabry disease that affect only the heart or kidneys.
+Mutations that decrease but do not eliminate the enzyme's activity usually cause the milder, late-onset forms of Fabry disease that typically affect only the heart or kidneys.

 This condition is inherited in an X-linked pattern.
 A condition is considered X-linked if the mutated gene that causes the disorder is located on the X chromosome, one of the two sex chromosomes in each cell.
 In males (who have only one X chromosome), one altered copy of the GLA gene in each cell is sufficient to cause the condition.
-Because females have two copies of the X chromosome, one altered copy of the gene in each cell usually leads to less severe symptoms in females than in males, or may cause no symptoms at all.
+Because females have two copies of the X chromosome, one altered copy of the gene in each cell usually leads to less severe symptoms in females than in males, or rarely may cause no symptoms at all.

 Unlike other X-linked disorders, Fabry disease causes significant medical problems in many females who have one altered copy of the GLA gene.
 These women may experience many of the classic features of the disorder, including nervous system abnormalities, kidney problems, chronic pain, and fatigue.
 They also have an increased risk of developing high blood pressure, heart disease, stroke, and kidney failure.
 The signs and symptoms of Fabry disease usually begin later in life and are milder in females than in their affected male relatives.